Reflection on Luke 7:1-10 ~

-If you are a Roman Catholic in the U.S., you are familiar with the modified centurion’s short prayer before receiving Communion: “Lord, I am not worthy that you should enter under my roof, but only say the word, and my soul shall be healed.”
-You believe the Lord does say the word and the mistakes that harmed your soul become healed.
-From a distance of less than a breath away, the Lord responds even with all the requests of the cosmos to consider.
-One of our desires can be to become like the centurion.
+During Mass, the Roman Catholic church uses a modified version of the centurion’s request to Jesus.
+“Lord, I am not worthy that you should enter under my roof, but only say the word, and my soul shall be healed.”
+Like the centurion, we know we do wrong but depend on Jesus to heal us.
+In reciting the prayer, we acknowledge the belief the Lord does say the word.
+During quiet times like this, we can review and have remorse for the mistakes that harmed our souls so we can become healed.
+From a distance of less than a breath away, the Lord responds with mercy even with all the requests of the cosmos to consider.

 Jesus Heals a Centurion’s Servant